pouryare/Age-and-gender/README.md

-# Age and Gender Prediction from X-Ray Images
+# Age and Gender Prediction from chest X-Ray Images

 This project implements a deep learning model to predict age and gender from chest X-ray images.
 It includes a data preprocessing pipeline, model training scripts, and a Flask web application for easy deployment and usage.